Staff

 I have a long family history in Estes Park and am grateful to the generations before me that planted good seeds in this town.
 It feels wonderful to work together with, support, and promote the people and organizations working hard in this community.
 I am interested in a healthy and vibrant Estes Valley for me and my grandkids.

-Fun Fact: I am working on a story of Estes Park that spans 1905-1912.
+Fun Fact: I am working on a historical fiction that takes place in Estes Park between 1905-1912.

 Board of Directors